 No they didn’t get permission.
-They scouted San Fran by themselves, they were outdoor enthusiasts.
+They scouted San Francisco by themselves, they were outdoor enthusiasts.
 I don’t think any of them were climbers but they were savvy — they emailed me saying they found some cool stuff for me to climb.
-I was like, “oh well, we’ll see” — because normally when non climbers scout like that who knows what’s going to happen.
+I was like, “oh well, we’ll see” because normally when non-climbers scout like that who knows what’s going to happen.
 Turns out they took me to these really awesome objectives.
 Rad routes, really good climbing.
 It was all fast and discreet.
 We just did stuff and moved on.
 It was a lot of fun.

 No security or police?

 No. I mean it’s in a huge open area.
 Nobody ever looks up.
 You think that there’s so many people and they’re going to freak out.
 But it turns out there’s two people and they’re like, “Huh.
 Whatever.”

 Yeah a little bit on the UC campus.
 Actually the other day I did get yelled at by a librarian or something.
 And some other dude said he was going to call campus security, I was like “whatever dude.”

 You attended university there right?